 Palio de Siena (Il Palio as it is known locally) is a famous horse race that is held twice a year in the Tuscan town of Siena, on 2nd July and 16th August.
-The race itself circles Piazza del Campo, on which a thick layer of dirt has been laid.
+The race itself circles Piazza del Campo, on which a thick layer of dirt is laid.
 Ten horses and riders take part, the riders ride bareback, and they all wear colours representing ten of the seventeen districts in Siena.

 The Leaning Tower of Pisa

 The Leaning Tower of Pisa is an iconic landmark in Italy and around the world!
 Along with the Statue of Liberty and the Eiffel Tower – you’ll have no doubt have seen the Leaning Tower of Pisa’s iconic image or silhouette used to represent both Italy and travel in general.
 As you can imagine this undoubtedly brings about many crowds who all queue up to see the leaning tower throughout the year.
-Never before has an alignment 5 degrees off proved so spectacular!
+Never before has an alignment 5 degrees off proved so spectacular.

-The best way to avoid the crowds in Pisa is to book at least 15 days in advance online to get the combo ticket!
+The best way to avoid the crowds in Pisa is to book at least 15 days in advance online to get the combo ticket.
 This gives you entrance to both Pisa’s Baptistery and Duomo.
-Otherwise try and travel during the off-season for a reduction in queues!
+Otherwise try and travel during the off-season for a reduction in queues.